Oral Health & Opioids

 Overview

-Prescription opioid abuse is a dangerous and growing problem in America.
-Every day more than 115 Americans die after overdosing on opioids[1].
-When taken as prescribed for short periods under a doctor’s care, opioids can be an effective pain management tool.
-However, prescription opioids carry the risk of abuse and addiction, particularly if they are used for non-medical purposes.
+Prescription opioid misuse and addiction is a dangerous and lethal problem in the U. S. In 2022 an average of 224 Americans died each day from an opioid-related overdose.1 Nearly 14% of all drug overdose deaths involved prescription opioids.2 When taken as prescribed for short periods under a clinician’s care, opioids can be an effective pain management tool.
+However, prescription opioids carry the risk of misuse, addiction, and overdose — particularly if they are used for non-medical purposes.

 Examples of NIDCR-supported research include: